saciestudio/courses-intro-portfolio-analysis/scripts/chapter2_script.md

 ***

-Conclusion: non-normalilty is a typical feature of the return distribution and should be taken into account in the performance analysis.
+Conclusion: non-normality is a typical feature of the return distribution and should be taken into account in the performance analysis.
 This will be illustrated in the following exercises.